li-xl/DGNet/README.md

 # Mesh Neural Networks Based on Dual Graph Pyramids

-The repository contains official jittor implementations for **LRPNet**.
+The repository contains official jittor implementations for **DGNet**.

 The paper is in [Here](https://ieeexplore.ieee.org/abstract/document/10070611/).